-- 14. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
+- 15. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
 Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected: - a) If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).
+For each of the 5 reimbursements selected: - a) If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). - Results: We noted that Urban Support Agency, Inc. uses the reimbursement rates established by the State of Louisiana travel guideline.
+However, our samples were reimbursed using actual costs. - b) If reimbursed using actual costs, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - Results: Reimbursements using actual costs were supported by the original itemized receipts.
+No exceptions noted. - c) Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h).

-Results: Not applicable.

-b) If reimbursed using actual costs, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.

-Results: Reimbursements were issued using actual costs.
-We noted that lodging and gas reimbursements were supported by itemized receipts.
-However, we noted that meal expenses lack receipt/invoice documentation.